johnverbiest/Blog/_posts/2019-05-13-static-code-analysis-with-ndepend.md

 | Color | The metric controlling the color of the boxes |

-On the left you will find a slider and some minor settings, controlling what level of the `Color` metric correspondents with what color.
+On the left you will find a slider and some minor settings, controlling what level of the `Color`-selected-metric correspondents with what color.